cmariod/TT2RaidHelperBB/readme.md

 Titan default strategy, if you think that you are adopting unorthodox strategy for particular titan, you should check and probably change `.titan default` this will list the default strategy for each titan ignoring debuff.

 When you need to be creative to be efficient in killing certain titan like mohaca limbs only in let's say raid 4-4.
-You can check if the strategy for that debuff by running `.titan 4-4`.
-Default mohaca is to attack head and for this debuff you don't have to attack head, so run `.titan moh 4-4 00111111` then run `.titan 4-4` to confirm.
+You can check the strategy for that debuff by running `.titan 4-4`.
+This command will show you buff, debuff, hp for each titan part, base hp, etc. Default mohaca is to attack head and after you figure out that for this debuff you don't have to attack head, so run `.titan moh 4-4 00111111` to update strategy for this debuff then run `.titan 4-4` to confirm if settings are saved.
 The shortform of titan name can be 2 or more characters so long match the starting of titan name.
-And that will set the strategy for any zone with that debuff.
+And this command will set the strategy for all zone with the same titan and debuff.

 ## Operations